tiagostutz/charol/README.md

 JSON topic object to String representation.
 Useful for "autocompletion" of the topic paths.

-It simply adds a `_path` property to your object containing the `String` representation of the topic path
+It assigns to the last object level (leaf) the `String` representation of the topic path from root to this attribute.
+Also it adds a `_path` property to the intermediate object levels of the your object "tree"

 ## How to use